schmoelder/diss/doc/04_implementation/03_process_evaluation.md

 Optionally, a start and end time can be specified to only evaluate the difference metric over that time interval.
 This is particularly useful if system noise (e.g. injection peaks) should be ignored or if prior knowledge is available about which peaks correspond to which components.

-Next to the experimental data, a reference model needs to be configured, i.e. a {class}`~CADETProcess.processModel.Process`.
-It must include relevant details so that it is capable of accurately predicting the experimental system (e.g. tubing, valves etc.).
+The simulation model used for comparison must be configured to accurately represent the experimental system, including peripheral components such as tubing and valves.

 To demonstrate this module, consider a simple tracer pulse injection onto a chromatographic column.
 For a more detailed study, refer to {numref}`characterization`.
 As an initial guess, the bed porosity is set to $0.5$, and the axial dispersion to $1.0 \times 10^{-7} \text{m}^2 \text{s}^{-1}$.
-After process simulation, the {class}`~CADETProcess.simulationResults.SimulationResults` needs to be passed to the {meth}`~CADETProcess.comparison.Comparator.evaluate` method of the {class}`~CADETProcess.comparison.Comparator`.
-Here, an NRMSE metric has been added for the interval $3 \to 6~\text{min}$.
+After simulation, the {class}`~CADETProcess.simulationResults.SimulationResults` is passed to the {meth}`~CADETProcess.comparison.Comparator.evaluate` method, here with an NRMSE metric over the interval from $3$ to $6~\text{min}$.
-The difference is visualized in {numref}`chromatogram_comparison`.
-The comparison shows that there is still a large discrepancy between simulation and experiment.
+The resulting comparison is shown in {numref}`chromatogram_comparison`, where a large discrepancy between simulation and experiment is still visible.
-Instead of manually adjusting these parameters, an {class}`~CADETProcess.optimization.OptimizationProblem` can be set up, which automatically determines the parameter values.
+Rather than adjusting these parameters manually, an {class}`~CADETProcess.optimization.OptimizationProblem` can be formulated to determine them automatically (see {numref}`optimization`).

 ```{code-cell} ipython3
 :tags: [remove-cell]